w-henderson/Humphrey/humphrey-server/README.md

-  address   "0.0.0.0"        # Address to host the server on port      80               # Port to host the server on threads   32               # Number of threads to use for the server websocket "localhost:1234" # Where to proxy WebSocket connections to
+  address   "0.0.0.0"        # Address to host the server on port      80               # Port to host the server on threads   32               # Number of threads to use for the server

   plugins {
     include "php.conf"       # Include PHP configuration (see below)